Support Us Button Widget

 Shops

-Eros Hat Co., 45 E. Main St. | This woman-owned spot offers customized hats, permanent jewelry + vintage denim — check out various community events the store puts on.
+Love, EROS, 45 E. Main St. | This woman-owned spot offers customized hats, permanent jewelry, a charm bar, vintage denim + small tattoo services — follow on Instagram for various community events the store puts on.

 Blue Boys Barber Shop & Beauty Salon, 734 E. MLK Blvd. | Check out this shop in the heart of downtown for your next fresh haircut.

-BarberKings The Original, 517 E. MLK Blvd. | Whether it’s hair or beard care you’re in the market for, this spot will take care of you.
+BarberKings The Original, 517 E. MLK Blvd. | Whether it’s hair or beard care you’re in the market for, this spot will take care of you — bonus: See the skincare line.

-Photo by Eros Hat Co.
+Photo by @katiewester

 Food + drink

-Blue Orleans, 1463 Market St. | This spot has been downtown for 17 years, serving up Creole-inspired dishes.
+Blue Orleans, 1463 Market St. | This spot has been downtown for 18 years, serving up Creole-inspired dishes.

-Uncle Larry’s, Locations vary | Opened by Larry Torrence in 2017, you can expect classic southern comfort food items at all locations.
+Uncle Larry’s, locations vary | Opened by Larry Torrence in 2017, you can expect classic southern comfort food items at all locations.

-Mac’s Subs and Fries, Locations vary | This food truck offers hearty items like the Philly Cheesesteak sub + loaded steak or chicken fries.
+Mac’s Subs and Fries, locations vary | This food truck offers hearty items like the Philly Cheesesteak sub + loaded steak or chicken fries.

-Fūd Vybez, Locations vary | This truck specializes in Caribbean and southern-fusion dishes + can be booked for small and large events.
+Fūd Vybez, locations vary | This truck specializes in Caribbean and Southern-fusion dishes + can be booked for small and large events.

-Chatt Taste Food Tour, Locations vary | Taste a little bit of everything around town with a guided tour while learning more about the culture and history of the city.
+Chatt Taste Food Tour, locations vary | Taste a little bit of everything around town with a guided tour while learning more about the culture and history of the city.

 Bad Wraps Incarcerated, 426 E. MLK Blvd. | Enjoy various tasty wraps from this downtown spot.

-Chatterbox Cafe, 6801 Shallowford Rd. | Chow down on classic smoked meat dishes like wings, barbecue, and brisket.
+Chatter Box Cafe, 6801 Shallowford Rd. | Chow down on classic smoked meat dishes like wings, barbecue, and brisket.

-Neutral Ground, Online (stay tuned for a new location) | This spot offers Afro-Creole inspired dishes brought to you by chef Kenyatta Ashford, a Food Network “Chopped” champion + is currently operating on catering orders only.
+Neutral Ground, online (permanent location coming soon at 38 East Main St.) | This spot offers Afro-Creole inspired dishes brought to you by chef Kenyatta Ashford, a Food Network “Chopped” champion + is currently operating on catering orders only, with plans to open in Southside.

 NOOGAtoday